-This guide explores how to use the PCA9685 PWM & Servo driver with MicroPython.
-You'll learn how to connect the PCA9685 to a MicroPython board and use it to control LED brightness and move servos.
+This guide explores how to use the PCA9685 PWM & Servo driver with CircuitPython and MicroPython.
+You'll learn how to connect the PCA9685 to a board and use it to control LED brightness and move servos from Python code.

-In addition check out these guides on servo motors:
+For more background check out these guides on servo motors: